 Quick Answer

-A data broker opt-out is a request you submit to a specific broker asking them to suppress your profile from their consumer-facing search products.
+A data broker opt-out is a suppression request you submit to a specific broker asking them to remove your profile from their consumer-facing search products.
 When the request is processed, your listing may disappear from that broker's site and possibly from some downstream partners that license data from them.

 That is the realistic scope of a single opt-out.
 It does not remove you from every broker simultaneously.
-It does not prevent other brokers who already have your data from showing it.
+It does not prevent other brokers who already hold your data from continuing to show it.
 And it does not stop new information from being collected and associated with your profile in the future.

 The practical approach is to treat broker opt-out as an ongoing privacy practice rather than a one-time fix.
-Submitting suppression requests to the brokers whose sites surface your information, tracking your submissions, and rechecking periodically is more effective than expecting a single action to clean everything up permanently.
+Submitting suppression requests to the brokers where your information surfaces, tracking those submissions, and rechecking periodically is more effective than expecting a single action to resolve everything in one step forever.

 What Data Brokers Do